phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Methods

 To demonstrate that guiding states with high overlap can be efficiently prepared and to generate the reference data, DMRG calculations were converged for the constructed Hamiltonians with a bond dimension set to $1024$, which was found to be sufficient to ensure convergence of the DMRG energies for the active spaces considered.
 The ordering of the orbitals on the DMRG lattice was determined from the Fiedler vector of the mutual information \cite{barcza2011Fiedler} obtained from the autoCAS calculation \cite{Stein2019, Bensberg2024b}.
-The matrix product state (MPS) wavefunctions obtained from these converged DMRG calculation (which will be referred to as the reference MPSs) were taken as a good approximation for the exact ground states for the overlap estimation.
+The matrix product state (MPS) wavefunctions obtained from these converged DMRG calculations (which will be referred to as the reference MPSs) were taken as a good approximation for the exact ground states for the overlap estimation.
 The guiding state preparation strategy involved the reference wavefunction expansion into the Slater determinants basis and taking into consideration only a small number of the determinants with the largest contribution to the expansion.
 The most significant determinants and the corresponding coefficients were calculated from the reference MPSs with the sampling-reconstruction of the complete active space (SR-CAS) algorithm \cite{boguslawski2011srcas}.

-Finally, the active Hamiltonians are partitioned into a deterministic and a randomized part.
-The optimal split is found by minimizing $C_{tot}$ in Eq. \eqref{eq:hamil_split} with respect to $L_D$, with the constraint that $\epstrot = C_{gs}\delta^2$ must not be larger than $\varepsilon$ (we are using $\varepsilon=0.001$ throughout this work).
-This poses a problem: We want to study $C_{gs}$ corresponding to the optimal partitioning, but finding the optimal partitioning requires us to know $C_{gs}$.
-We side step this `chicken-or-egg' problem by employing a numerical fit of $C_{gs}$ to $\lambda$ from \cite{gunther2025phase} to set the partitioning.
-Although this fit is purely heuristic, it is a good proxy that allows us to probe reasonable Hamiltonian partitionings, for which the exact value of $C_{gs}$ is then computed.
-See Table ~\ref{tab:trotter_results} for the resulting sizes of the deterministic parts (corresponding to a term order with decreasing magnitude of the coefficients).
+Finally, the active Hamiltonians are partitioned into a deterministic and a randomised part.
+The optimal split is found by minimising $C_{tot}$ in Eq. \eqref{eq:hamil_split} with respect to $L_D$, with the constraint that $\epstrot = C_{gs}\delta^2$ must not be larger than $\varepsilon$ (we are using $\varepsilon=0.001$ throughout this work).
+The dependency is circular: the optimal partitioning requires $C_{gs}$, but $C_{gs}$ is only defined once a partitioning is chosen.
+A numerical fit of $C_{gs}$ to $\lambda$ from \cite{gunther2025phase} breaks the circularity and fixes the partitioning.
+The fit is heuristic but serves as a reasonable proxy, and the exact value of $C_{gs}$ is then computed for the partitioning it selects.
+See Table~S2 of the Supplementary Material for the resulting sizes of the deterministic parts (corresponding to a term order with decreasing magnitude of the coefficients).